aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/upgrades/index.md

 $ kubectl get nodes --watch
 ```

-If you want to wait until the MNG is updated you can do this:
+If you want to wait until the MNG is updated you can run the following command:

 ```bash timeout=900
 $ aws eks wait nodegroup-active --cluster-name $EKS_CLUSTER_NAME --nodegroup-name $EKS_DEFAULT_MNG_NAME
 ```

+Once this is completed, you can proceed to the next step.